-Until recently, the concept of coloring and drawing in my Bible seemed foreign to me.
+Until a few years ago, the concept of coloring and drawing in my Bible seemed foreign to me.

 See, when I was asked to teach this Bible journaling class, I didn’t know how to do this kind of Bible journaling at all! 🙂